Createdd/Writing/2018/articles/DebugTFBasics.md

 - don't repeat yourself
 - organize your modules and code

-I am really excited for all the n
+I am really excited for all the features that TensorFlow has to offer for people who are building machine learning systems.
+They are doing a great job!
+Looking forward to further developments! :)

 ---